-- 1. Around 30 residential dwellings; - 2.
-Space for a new Community Hub and Library; - 3.
+- 2. Space for a new Community Hub and Library; - 3.
 Retail and commercial (E use classes) space at ground floor level; - 4.
-Improvements to the public realm, including the provision of a new market square; - 5.
+Improvements to the public realm, including the provision of a new market square; 5.
 An appropriate balance of public car parking; - 6.
-Parameters for design and materials, layout, phasing and access arrangements; - 7.
-An appropriate response to reintroducing the historic grid layout of the town centre, balances of spaces and maximising views to the River Tamar.
+Parameters for design and materials, layout, phasing and access arrangements; 7.
+An appropriate response to the historic grid layout of the town centre, open - spaces and maximising views to the River Tamar.

-If proposals come forward for part of the site only, they must be in accordance with the agreed masterplan and should demonstrate how development of the remainder of the site can be achieved.
+If proposals come forward for part of the site only, they must be in accordance with the agreed masterplan and should demonstrate how development of the remainder of and a replacement library and The Information Service (formerly One Stop Shop, the service is an Information and Access Point for Cornwall Council).
+It should also incorporate a short stay car parking for visitors to the town centre.